-VCA Group Interrogation (This is slightly different for Style 1 faders, see Appendix A) Interrogation provides a clear way of identifying VCA group assignments.
+VCA Group Interrogation

+Interrogation provides a clear way of indicating VCA group assignments.
 When the fader assign button of a VCA group member is held down, the fader assign buttons of all members of the same group will be lit, and the fader assign buttons of paths which are not part of the group will cease to be lit.

-When interrogating a Primary Master the fader assign buttons of its primary slaves and secondary masters will remain lit.
-When interrogating a secondary master the fader assign buttons of its secondary slaves will remain lit, and the primary master's fader assign button will flash.
+Interrogation of a Primary Master will light the fader assign buttons of its primary slaves and secondary masters.

+Interrogation of a secondary master will light the Assign buttons of its secondary slaves, and the primary master's Assign button will flash.